 In short, by now I think everyone knows curcumin is the wonder supplement.
 It’s not only anti-inflammatory.
 In fact, it’s good for many many things including your brain.

 Because no matter what I tell you, your diet will contain too many Omega-6’s and not enough Omega-3’s for one thing.
 Especially you guys trying to muscle up.
 Fish oils have tons of great health benefits.
 They are anti-inflammatory; useful for all inflammatory conditions, such as arthritis, bursitis, tendonitis, etc.

 They are good for heart health; beneficial in hypertension, coronary heart disease, stroke prevention.
 In addition, they support a healthy lipid profile; total cholesterol, LDLs, HDLs and we’re talking about LDL particles (remember the serum values are not worthwhile with LDL measurement).

 Fish oils help to reduce the inflammation that impedes weight loss.
-They are good for your immune system and are useful in the management of rheumatoid arthritis symptoms and all allergies.
+They are good for your immune system and are useful in the management of inflammatory disorders and even allergies.
 They are great for your brain and for depression too.
 Further, they reduce urinary calcium excretion so are good for your bones.
 They also help skin health and skin appearance by helping acne, eczema, and psoriasis.

 Do you get enough nutrients by eating this or any other way?
 Here’s my honest opinion after testing vitamin and anti-oxidant levels for 20+ years;no one eats enough fruits and veggies to get what they need so I always recommend a great multi with fish oil.
 Always, always.